NKI-AI/dlup/docs/tiling.rst

 Tiling
 ======

-To tile an *SlideImage*, dlup offers a set of convenient settings to achieve the most common usecases.
+To tile a *SlideImage* object, dlup offers a set of convenient settings to achieve the most common use cases.

 Mode
 ----

-Dlup in the dataset generation currently offers three policies to deal with overflowing tiles.
+Dlup currently offers three policies to deal with overflowing tiles during dataset generation.
-In this section we'll explore visually these three differen modalities.
+In this section we'll provide visual examples of the three modalities.

 Skip
 ****

-As the name suggests, this policy ignores the last tile if it was going to overflow.
+As the name suggests, this policy skips the last tile if it was going to overflow beyond the slide boundary.

 .. figure:: img/skip.png

 Overflow
 ********

-Pads with zeros the bottom and right border of the image.
+This policy pads the bottom and right border of the slide with zeros, so that the last row and the last column will contain zero-padded tiles.
+This will ensure that their size is consistent with all other tiles.

 .. figure:: img/overflow.png

 Crop
 ^^^^

-Defines if the last tile should be cropped or not.
+This is an additional option that may be included with the :code:`--crop` flag when using :code:`dlup wsi tile`.
+It defines whether overflowing tiles should be cropped (as opposed to zero-padded).

 Fit
 ***

-Adapts the overlap as uniformly as possible such that the tiles will fit in the image canvas.
+This policy adapts the overlap as uniformly as possible, such that the tiles will fit in the image canvas.
 The striding of the tiles might not be uniform.

 .. figure:: img/fit.png